Hages004/Jupyter_Intro/README.md

-My FIRST step in Jupyter Notebook.
+My FIRST step in JUPYTER NOTEBOOK.
 More to do............